Tuaran District: Geography

+The topography of the Tuaran District mostly consists of lowland areas along the coastline, while the inland areas are characterized by highlands and hilly terrain.
+The highest point in the Tuaran District is Mount Alab, which reaches an elevation of 1,951 meters.
+The longest river in this district is the Tuaran River, and the largest island is Pulau Lipan.

 Demographics

-According to the last census in 2010, the population of the district is estimated to be around 102,411, mainly Dusun and Bajau people as well a significant number of Chinese and Malay.
+According to the last census in 2020, the population of the district is estimated to be around 135,665, mainly Dusun and Bajau people as well a significant number of Chinese and Malay.
 As in other districts of Sabah, there are a significant number of illegal immigrants from the nearby southern Philippines, mainly from the Sulu Archipelago and Mindanao, many of whom are not included in the population statistics.

 Tourism

 Tourist attractions in Tuaran include the Mengkabong and Penimbawan water villages, which are villages of stilt houses built over the seashore by the Bajau people, and the Ling San Pagoda (Traditional Chinese: 龍山塔), a nine-storey Buddhist pagoda situated just outside the town centre.
 The main tourist resorts in Tuaran are the Mimpian Jadi Resort and Shangri-La's Rasa Ria Resort.
 In addition to food and lodging, these resorts offer various other activities such as golfing and water sports.